LarsTinnefeld/Starbucks_portfolio_exercise/README.md

 **Original data: Score 0.638**

 There is no good effect on the process.
-I will go with the updampling method.
+I will go with the upsampling method.
 The result can be optimized by balancing the degree of scaling but in general this would be the model we will chose for now.

 **Anser to Task 2)**